 - Earnin: Earnin could be good if you need a smaller payday advance loan and don’t want to pay any fees or interest.

-- Upstart: Upstart could be an option if you need to borrow a larger amount — up to $50,000.
+- Upstart: Upstart could be an option if you need to borrow a larger amount.